aditya-prabhu26/ai-resume-analyzer/README.md

           venv\Scripts\activate

-  # ......
-Step 3: Install Required Libraries
+  # 3️⃣ Install Required Libraries

           pip install streamlit groq pdfplumber pillow pytesseract

-  # ......
-Step 4: Install Tesseract OCR
+  # 4️⃣ Install Tesseract OCR

     This is required for reading text from image resumes.

           Download from:
           https://github.com/UB-Mannheim/tesseract/wik

-# ......
-Step 5: Add Groq API Key
+# 5️⃣ Add Groq API Key

   In app.py and replace the API key placeholder:

           GROQ_API_KEY = "YOUR_GROQ_API_KEY"

-  # ......
-Step 6: Run the Application
+  # 6️⃣ Run the Application

           streamlit run app.py

-## How to Use the Application
+## 🧪 How to Use the Application

   .
 Upload your resume (PDF / JPG / PNG)